Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

-On Friday, Ketel Marte (.595 slugging percentage in past 10 games, including one home run) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+On Saturday, Ketel Marte (on the back of going 0-for-4) and the Arizona Diamondbacks face the Chicago Cubs, whose starting pitcher will be Justin Steele.
 First pitch is at 2:20 PM ET.

-In his last game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Cubs.
+In his previous game he had a hitless performance (0-for-4) against the Cubs.

 Ketel Marte Game Info & Props vs. the Cubs